rust-lang/book/second-edition/nostarch/chapter04.md

 mutate whenever you’d like.
 The benefit of having this restriction is that Rust can prevent data races at compile time.

-A *data race* is a particular type of race condition in which these three behaviors occur:
+A *data race* is similar to a race condition and happens when these three behaviors occur:

 1. Two or more pointers access the same data at the same time.